 "It was funny for the people around me—no one trusted me and no-one was ready to join my school because I was just a kid.
 In the beginning, there was only one student.
 I started my classes in open air.
 When I started, there were no pens, no papers, I only had a few books.
 When it rained, we had to shut shop.
 Our roof was the sky.
 Our limit is the sky."

 Sister Zeph and her school have now taught more than 500 girls.

-Two months before Janice’s email, the ninth grade students from Barcelona had written a letter to all the school’s parents soliciting unused laptops and tablets, which they then sanitized and loaded with education software following the steps described in their Labdoo dashboard.
-The software includes more than fifty gigabytes of powerful education applications available in more than 100 languages, for all the areas of science and all school grades, including an offline copy of the Wikipedia.
+Two months before Janice’s email, the ninth grade students from Barcelona had written a letter to all the school’s parents soliciting unused laptops and tablets, which then they sanitized and loaded with educational software following the steps described in their Labdoo dashboard.
+The software includes more than fifty gigabytes of powerful educational applications available in more than 100 languages, for all the areas of science and all school grades, including an offline copy of the Wikipedia.

 Sergi, a chief executive from one of the local companies in Barcelona, offered to repurpose his ride back home after work to bring the laptops from the school to Jordi’s home.
 In Labdoo's language, re-purposing a trip—whether on foot, by bike, by car, by airplane, by boat or in any possible form—using CO2-neutral means is called a "dootrip".
 Sergi had first received the laptops from Elena, an economist and mom whose sons go to Frederic Mistral and happens to work at a company located on the floor right above Sergi’s office.